Skip to main content

 Cook County, MinnesotaLimited DataMesotrophic

-No invasive species are currently listed at Alpine Lake — the lake remains off the Minnesota infested-waters roster.
+Alpine Lake has no invasive species recorded in Minnesota state databases as of 2023, though prevention practices still apply at all access points.
 The state fisheries records do not list documented species for Alpine Lake, which usually reflects a lack of formal fisheries survey work rather than an empty lake.
-The lake lacks a documented public access point, so visitor use is limited.
+No formal public access is documented at Alpine Lake — most use is by shoreline residents and their guests.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2023-07-05.
 Grade methodology: LakeGrade methodology.